 How to Store an Infrared Sauna Blanket

 To store an infrared blanket, begin by making sure it has cooled down and is fully dry.
 Blankets that are still warm should never be folded and packed away.
-Similarly, damp blankets should not be folded up as this will trap moisture in place and can cause microbial growth – such as mold and mildew.
+Similarly, damp blankets should not be folded up as this traps moisture in place and can cause microbial growth – such as mold and mildew.

 Take a moment to ensure the device is completely dry and has cooled down.
 Then, start folding the blanket as outlined in your manufacturer’s user manual.
 For most devices, this will involve replicating the folding technique the device was in when you first unboxed it.
 Fold the blanket gently and avoid twisting or pulling motions to protect the heating element contained within the blanket walls.